A peek at Overseas Shipholding Group Inc. (OSG): Who has invested in It?

 The top institutional shareholder in the company is Cyrus Capital Partners, L.p. with over 8.91 million shares valued at $19.06 million.
 The investor’s holdings represent 10.32% of the OSG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Paulson & Company, Inc. with 6.3 million shares valued at $13.48 million to account for 7.30% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 4.34 million shares representing 5.03% and valued at over $9.29 million, while Dimensional Fund Advisors LP holds 4.70% of the shares totaling 4.06 million with a market value of $8.68 million.

-Overseas Shipholding Group Inc. (NYSE: OSG) is -3.74% lower on its value in year-to-date trading and has touched a low of $1.73 and a high of $2.84 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The OSG stock was last observed hovering at around $2.14 in the last trading session, with the day’s loss setting it -0.08%.
+Overseas Shipholding Group Inc. (NYSE: OSG) is 3.74% higher on its value in year-to-date trading and has touched a low of $1.73 and a high of $2.84 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The OSG stock was last observed hovering at around $2.11 in the last trading session, with the day’s gains setting it 0.11%.

-The stock witnessed a -3.29% loss in the last 1 month and extending the period to 3 months gives it a -5.50%, and is -2.37% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.81% over the week and 7.43% over the month.
+The stock witnessed a 3.26% loss in the last 1 month and extending the period to 3 months gives it a 3.74%, and is 4.23% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.73% over the week and 7.56% over the month.

 Overseas Shipholding Group Inc. (OSG) Analyst Forecasts